Sabam Sirait: Indonesian Christian Party (1958–1973)

-In the Indonesian Christian Party

 After being the chairman of the Jakarta branch of the Indonesian Christian Student Movement (GMKI), he was invited by his father to join the Indonesian Christian Party (Parkindo).
 He quickly rose through the ranks: in 1961 he became the Vice General Secretary of Parkindo, and seven years later he became the General Secretary of the Party.

 In 1965, a day after the September 1965 coup attempt, he was invited to discuss the crackdown on the Communist Party of Indonesia (PKI) by the Commander of the Indonesian Armed Forces as the representative of Parkindo.
 During the discussion, he argued that PKI should be disbanded, but not by fully entrusting the process to the Army.
-He argued that all of the elements of the society should work together to overcome the situation.
+He argued that all of the elements of society should work together to overcome the situation.
 The argument was rejected by all of the representatives in the discussion, and the final decision was to fully entrust the crackdown of the PKI to the Armed Forces.

 After Suharto became the president of Indonesia in 1967, he issued an order to simplify the political parties based on ideology.
-Originally, Parkindo and the Catholic Party were merged into the religious group and formed the United Development Party.
+Originally, Parkindo and the Catholic Party were merged into a religious group and formed the United Development Party.
 After observing the dominance of Islam in the United Development Party, Sabam and other political figures of both parties rejected the merger and proposed to fuse into a new group, but this idea did not gain broad acceptance by other political figures.
 Finally, both parties were merged into the nationalist group.

 As a result of this, on 7 March 1970, Sabam, along with other representatives from different parties, held a meeting to discuss the grouping of parties.
 A second meeting was held on 9 March 1970 to begin drafting a joint statement about the group.
 The joint statement was finished and reported to the president on 12 March 1970, which stated the willingness of the political parties in the nationalist group to work together for the development of Indonesia.

 During the 1971 election campaign, Sabam was arrested twice.
-First, he was arrested by the police after being falsely reported for issuing a statement that "the Indonesian Army are a group of fascists".
+First, he was arrested by the police after being falsely reported for stating that "the Indonesian Army is a group of fascists".
 Second, he was arrested after organizing a demonstration with a group of student activists in Jakarta to oppose the construction of the Beautiful Indonesia Miniature Park (TMII) project which was deemed too costly by the demonstrators.